MarcinWojtasEit/serverless-birthday-app/README.md

     open htmlcov/index.html
     ```

-## Develop and test your serverless applications locally with DynamoDB local.
+## Develop and test serverless birthday application locally with DynamoDB local
 The SAM template deploys a Lambda function, a DynamoDB table and the IAM resources required to run the application.

 ### Development Environment Prerequisites